-3.1 Demographics
+3.1.
+Demographics

 Time is discrete and one period is one year.
 The economy is populated by a continuum of individuals in J overlapping generations.
-The population grows at rate ν .
+The population grows at rate v.
 Each period an age j=1 cohort is born and lives up to the maximum age j=J. Individuals' health status is summarized by their frailty index, f, which evolves stochastically as we describe below.
-Frailty affects labor productivity, disutility from working, out-of-pocket medical expenditures and mortality risk.
+Frailty affects labour productivity, disutility from working, out-of-pocket medical expenditures, and mortality risk.
 It also affects the chance of becoming a DI beneficiary.
-At each age j, the probability of surviving one more year depends on frailty, f, and education level, s, and is denoted by p(j, f, s).
-Individuals are ex ante heterogeneous with respect to their education level, and they face a labor productivity process that is uncertain due to its dependence on both their frailty and direct labor productivity shocks.
+At each age f, the probability of surviving one more year depends on frailty, f, and education level, f, and is denoted by f, f, f, and it is uncertain due to its dependence on both their frailty and direct labour productivity process that is uncertain due to its dependence on both their frailty and direct labour productivity shocks.

 We follow Braun et al. (2017) and adopt the following timing regarding the realization of mortality shocks.
 Every period, before individuals make consumption and asset allocation decisions, they learn whether this is their last period of life or they will survive another period.
 With this assumption there are no accidental bequests in the model.
-Instead, individuals consume all their resources once they learn that they are in the final period of life.12
+Instead, individuals consume all their resources once they learn that they are in the final period of life.
+13

-3.2 Endowments and assets
+3.2.
+Endowments and assets

-Before retirement each individual is either employed, non-employed or enrolled in DI.
+Before retirement each individual is either employed, nonemployed or enrolled in DI.
 An employed individual works a fixed (exogenously given) fraction of time and earns wage $w \cdot \eta(j, f, s, \epsilon)$ which is the product of two terms.
-The first term is the wage per efficiency unit of labor services, w.
-The second term is the efficiency unit of labor services per hour worked, $\eta(j, f, s, \epsilon)$.
+The first term is the wage per efficiency unit of labour services, w.
+The second term is the efficiency unit of labour services per hour worked, $\eta(j, f, s, \epsilon)$.
 This term depends on the worker's age j, frailty f, education s, and a stochastic component ε .
-The stochastic component, ε , consists of both a fixed effect and a persistent shock.13 It evolves according to transition probability $\pi^e(\epsilon'|j,\epsilon,s)$, which depends on age j and education s.
-Employed workers may choose to quit and become non-employed.
+The stochastic component, ε , consists of both a fixed effect and a persistent shock.
+It evolves according to transition probability $\pi^e(\epsilon'|j,\epsilon,s)$, which depends on age j and education s.
+Employed workers may choose to quit and become nonemployed.
 They can also become exogenously separated from their job with probability $\sigma(s)$, which depends on their education level, s.
-Exogenously separated workers can go back to work immediately by paying fraction χ of their hourly wage as a penalty.
-This penalty captures the cost of job
+Exogenously separated workers can go back to work immediately by paying fraction g0 of their hourly wage as a penalty.
+This penalty captures the cost of job search as well as the lost earnings during unemployment.
+Is